django-denmark/2023.djangoday.dk/content/talks/lightning-talks/_index.md

 * Almost any topic you want
 * New speakers encouraged.

-The lightning talks are scheduled to take place 17:30 (but keep an eye out for changes in the schedule), at the end of Django Day on Friday April 8th.
+The lightning talks are scheduled to take place 17:30 (but keep an eye out for changes in the schedule), at the end of Django Day on Friday October 6th.
 You need to [register](/tickets/) for the event.

 Live talks at the venue: Announce your talk to an organizer before the end of the lunch break.